 Jarrín and his wife, Blanca, reside in San Marino.

 Monday, who joined the Dodgers' broadcast team in 1993, began his broadcasting career as a sports anchor on KTTV in Los Angeles in 1985 while also calling play-by-play and hosting the pregame show for Dodger games on DodgerVision and Z Channel.
-He was nominated for an Emmy as host of the Dodgers' pregame show on KTTV's "Dodger Central" in 1988 and he earned an Emmy for Live Sports Coverage in 2001.
-Monday was also a color commentator for CBS-TV at the College World Series championship game in 1988.
-He moved to San Diego in 1989 and called play-by-play for the Padres on radio and television for four seasons.
+He was nominated for an Emmy as host of the Dodgers' pregame show on kTTV's "Dodger Central" in 1988 and he earned an Emmy for Live Sports Coverage in 2001.
+Monday has also called games for the College World Series and the San Diego Padres.

-The 2011 season marked the 35th anniversary of one of the most dramatic moments of Monday's playing career.
-While playing for the Chicago Cubs in 1976, he saved the American flag from being burned by two protesters in left field at Dodger Stadium on April 25.
-Al Campanis, former Dodger Vice President, Player Personnel, presented the flag to Monday after it was used as evidence in the case against the two protesters and former U.S. President Gerald Ford presented Monday with a Bicentennial Commendation for his service to others.
+The 2016 season will mark the 40th anniversary of one of the most dramatic moments of Monday's playing career.
+While playing for the Chicago Cubs on April 25, 1976, he saved the American flag from being burned by two protesters in left field at Dodger Stadium.
+Former Dodger GM Al Campanis presented the flag to Monday after it was used as evidence in the case against the two protesters and former U.S. President Gerald Ford presented Monday with a Bicentennial Commendation for his service to others.
 On June 27, 2006, in honor of the 30th anniversary of his heroic efforts, the 109th Congress passed a senate resolution honoring Monday for his courage and patriotism and he was a guest of former President George W. Bush at the White House on several occasions.

-After spending six seasons with the Athletics, including an appearance on the 1968 American League All-Star team, and five seasons with the Cubs, Monday joined the Dodgers as part of a five-player trade in 1977.
-He played eight seasons for the Dodgers, helping them to a World Championship in 1981 and three NL pennants (1977, 1978, 1981), and was named to the NL All-Star squad in 1978.
+Monday made his Major League debut in 1966 and was named to the American League Rookie All-Star Team that year.
+After spending six seasons with the Athletics and five seasons with the Cubs, Monday came to the Dodgers as part of a five-player trade in 1977.
+He played eight seasons in L.A., helping the club to a World Championship in 1981 and three NL pennants (1977, 1978, 1981).
 Overall, Monday compiled a .264 career batting average with 241 home runs and 775 RBI while appearing in five League Championship Series and three World Series.

-The former left-handed hitter is also known for his dramatic, game-winning home run in the ninth inning of Game 5 of the 1981 N.L.
+Dodger fans' best memory of Monday is his dramatic, game-winning home run in the ninth inning of Game 5 of the 1981 N.L.
 Championship Series at Montreal, which gave the Dodgers a 2-1 victory and a berth in the World Series.
 In 1977, Monday received the inaugural Humanitarian Award presented by Major League Baseball and in 1995 he was honored with the William A. Shea Distinguished Little League Graduate Award, which is given to a Major League Baseball player or individual who best exemplifies the spirit of the Little League Baseball program.
 A list of additional awards can be found below.